 Early registration is strongly recommended to ensure that sufficient copies of printed materials are available.
 Call Bruce Hadburg at 727-796-7981 to pre-register for the seminar, or you can email to Bruce at bhadburg@tampabay.rr.com.
 Walk-in registrations will be welcomed, but if there is a shortage of printed materials, those who pre-register will have first priority on the available supply.

+Anyone interested in learning how to do Jewish genealogical research is invited to attend.
 For further information on the Jewish Genealogical Society of Tampa Bay or for directions to the meeting place, call Bruce Hadburg at 727-796-7981, or email to him at bhadburg@tampabay.rr.com.